EL1909/bavarian-cristus-PP4/README.md

 Without them it would have been totally unrealistic to complete this project in this timeframe.
 - [Chuck Severance Youtube's channel.](https://www.youtube.com/@ChuckSeverance) With Mr. Severance i took a deeper diving into Database Models and MVC framework's theory.
-- All media content uploaded to the website belong to me.

 Notes